-Last week’s end of May sell-off in anticipation of possible interest rate changes by the Fed has made for some interesting investment opportunities.
-When people panic-sell, they don’t think about the true value of investing – instead, they are looking to lock-in a profit or avoid losing a little bit of cash.
-But long term investors should take notice – take notice of the book value, that is.
+In anticipation of possible interest rate changes by the Fed, there are some interesting investment opportunities.
+When people panic-sell, they don't think about the true value of investing - instead, they are looking to lock-in a profit or avoid losing a little bit of cash.
+But long term investors should take notice - take notice of the book value, that is.

 You see, in the panic to avoid losing money from rising interest rates, many stocks and mutual funds suddenly started trading below their book value, and this could make for a good future investment.